 In 1954 Kurt Eulenburg regained control of his catalogue and three years later sold it to Schott Music Ltd. (London).
 Kurt remained in charge of the miniature score series until he retired in 1968 at the age of 89.

-Today, the Eulenburg catalogue contains more than 1,200 works, including the original format miniature scores as well as Eulenburg Audio+Score editions, which come with recordings from the Naxos label.
-Most recently, new multimedia editions can be found in Eulenburg’s own app Eulenburg PluScore®, which features the digital musical text, high-quality recordings from Deutsche Grammophon as well as extensive editing tools.
+Today, the Eulenburg catalogue contains more than 1,200 works, including the original format miniature scores, Eulenburg Audio+Score editions, which come with recordings from the Naxos label, and e-books.